magento/devdocs/guides/v2.1/cloud/project/project-patch.md

     git add -A && git commit -m "Apply patch" && git push origin <branch name>
     ```

-1. After test validation, merge this branch to the Integration branch.
+1. After test validation, merge this branch with the `integration` branch.

 #### To test if a patch can be applied using your local workstation: